mark-w-hunter/dnscl/README.md

 ```
 ./dnscl.py domain --all
 ```
-Search for all response policy zone (rpz) names queried
+Search for all rpz names queried
 ```
 ./dnscl.py rpz --all